epfl-ada/ada-2023-project-dondada/README.md

 # IPocalypse now: how IPAs invaded our pints

 ## Abstract:
 We can trace back first occurences of the word IPA as far back as the $`19^{th}`$ century.
 However it seems that it is only in the past decades that IPAs became popular, at the point that now, one cannot sit in a bar without seeing this word on every beer tap.
 But how did this happen ?
 In this project, we will try to identify how the IPA trend spread throughout the world both from a geographical and social point of view.
-To do so we will analyse millions of review from two beer rating websites [BeerAdvocate](https://www.beeradvocate.com/) and [RateBeer](https://www.ratebeer.com/).
+To do so we will analyse millions of reviews from two beer rating websites [BeerAdvocate](https://www.beeradvocate.com/) and [RateBeer](https://www.ratebeer.com/).
 Ultimately, we would like to understand what are the key factors necessary for a beer style to spread at a global scale, identify what beer type will replace the IPA in the heart of beer lovers and from where it will emerge.

 ## Research Questions:
 **Important: dans toute ces question est ce qu'on va pouvoir caler des anovas, t-test et autres joyeusetés ?
 Peut-etre en comparant notes IPA vs notes autres bières**